miccunifi/Loki/README.md

 Solr

-Update db params and path in the solr dih configuration file:
+Update DB params and path in the Solr DataImporterHandle (DIH) configuration file:
 Loki/install/solr/conf/data-config.xml

-Copy all files from Loki/install/solr/conf/  to your solr config folder
+Copy all the files from Loki/install/solr/conf/ to your Solr config folder

 ---